 How important is customer care?

-It's absolutely vital, particularly in times like these.
+It's absolutely vital, particularly in difficult economic times.
 The old adage that the customer is always right is more important than ever.
-SMEs, in particular, are having to distinguish themselves from their competitors in order to retain and attract new customers.
+SMEs, in particular, need to distinguish themselves from their competitors in order to retain and attract new customers.
 You can't place too high an importance on service, it should be under-pinning all business activity.
 People buy from people.
 If they've had bad service, a customer won't go back.
-Business to business firms can lose sight of that.
-They often see clients as demanding and complacency sets in.
+Business-to-business firms can lose sight of that.
+They often see clients as demanding, and complacency sets in.
 You have to think how you can make a client happy.

 What is a customer care culture?

 You need to inculcate customer care throughout an organisation, whether your firm is a one-man-band or has lots of staff.
 Very few small businesses have a customer care policy.
 They probably think they don't need one.
 But you only need a few guidelines to make a big difference.
 The first point of contact at your firm may be a surly receptionist who doesn't even look up when someone comes in.
 There has to be a company ethos.
 Staff must be trained and they must think that their job is important and that they are valued.

 The role of staff in customer care is paramount.
 You have to engage members of staff in the customer care process.
 Ask them for their ideas.
 Make sure they are fully empowered to act if there's a complaint.
 Staff can have a massive impact on service, whether they have face-to-face contact with customers or are involved in dispatching goods.
 If you're talking about sales staff, then there is a basic monetary carrot that you can use to incentivise your staff.
 But you also need an incentive that has a life to it to encourage long-term customer loyalty.
 To get the most out of your staff, they must feel valued.
 They need recognition that they're doing a good job.
 It's easy to become complacent and think that if your staff are doing their job, well - that's what you pay them for.
 Your staff, meanwhile, are working their socks off and wondering why they don't even get a thank you.